 Tales of monster sightings during war time–that’s a hard one to confirm or discount.
-Here’s a story right out of World War I. A chilling account of German madness gone array (Wait, can madness not go array?).
+Here’s a story right out of World War I. A chilling account of German madness gone awry (Wait, can madness not go awry?).

 Hey, the account sounds legit to me.

 The days of nightmare began on November 14, 1914, when Captain Yeskes and four associates from the London Fusiliers went to patrol the No Man’s Land.
 They never returned.
 After many days there cadavers were recovered, with teeth marks on their throats.
 Nights later a petrifying howl was heard from the darkness.
 From then on, more and more soldiers would die in the No Man’s Land, with the same canine imprints on their throats.
 Every now and then, a howl was heard, and sentries dreadingly noticed a big gray brute tread the grounds of the No Man’s Land.
 Days after, the hound disappeared, never to be seen again.